Sudan: MSF urges lifting of siege on Zamzam camp, delivery of assistance and protection of civilians

 MSF briefs UN Security Council on Sudan: A catastrophic “war on people”

-Christopher Lockyear, secretary general of Doctors Without Borders/Médecins Sans Frontières (MSF), briefed the United Nations Security Council today on the humanitarian catastrophe caused by war in Sudan, calling for an end to violence against civilians and a new commitment to deliver lifesaving aid.
+Christopher Lockyear, secretary general of Doctors Without Borders/Médecins Sans Frontières (MSF), briefed the United Nations Security Council today on the humanitarian catastrophe caused by war in Sudan, calling for an end to violence against civilians and a new commitment to deliver essential aid.
 The war in Sudan is above all a “war on people,” Lockyear […]

 Read More… from MSF briefs UN Security Council on Sudan: A catastrophic “war on people”